 3 Lectures per week.
 The offerings in this module are face-to-face, with materials, as appropriate available on SUNLearn.
-Please observe all relevant protocols, and only come to class if you are without Covid-19 symptoms, and not self-isolating or not quarantined.
-In these cases contact your lecturer, who will assist with the materials.
+Please observe all relevant protocols, and only come to class if you are without Covid-19 symptoms, and not self-isolating or not guarantined.